 How Much Does Auto Insurance Cost?

-Of course, there are many factors that go into your car insurance premium.
+Of course, many factors that go into your car insurance premium.
 These factors include:

 - Where you live